armbian/documentation/docs/Process_CI.md

 ## Updating selected stable images

 You can recreate image(s) from sources or from packages that are already in repository.
-In case you choose to build from sources, stable repository is going to be populated with newly created u-boot, kernel and **all newly created BSP packages** under (patched) stable version (21.10.**x+1**) which is incremented automatically if process succeeds.
+In case you choose to build from sources, stable repository is going to be populated with newly created u-boot, kernel and **BSP packages for all boards** under (patched) stable version (21.10.**x+1**) which is incremented automatically if process succeeds.

 ![kanban screenshot](images/selected-images.png)